simonescaccia/Gymnasium-Taxi-Agent/README.md

 - We compute the Q-value of the next state using the neural network.
 - We store the experience in the experience buffer.
 - We sample a batch of experiences from the experience buffer and we train the neural network.

+The worst case in training is when you reach the maximum number of actions, which is 200, and the reward is -200 which means that the agent has not completed the goal, but it has done only movements.
+In this case, the neural network is blocked in a local minimum.

 ## 3 Resources